Employer Offer Guidelines and On-Campus Recruiting Policies

 Full-time and Internship Offers

-If you make full-time offers at the end of the summer to interns returning for their final academic year, we ask that you give them until Monday, October 14, 2019 to decide so that these students may participate in on-campus recruiting.
-Please note that this policy pertains to other students whom you may have interviewed over the summer as well.
-Please inform your prospective hires that they will have until October 14 if they need the time to make a decision.
+If you make full-time offers at the end of the summer to interns returning for their final academic year, we ask that you give them until Monday, October 12, 2020 to decide so that these students may participate in on-campus interviews.
+Please note that this guideline pertains to other students whom you may have interviewed over the summer as well.
+Please inform your prospective hires that they will have until October 12 if they need the time to make a decision.

 First Round Interview Locations